owen2/NerdyCrockpot/WhiteChickenChili.md

 ### Gotta do it

 1. Soak navy beans in a large bowl or pot overnight.
 Cover them with around 4 inches of water.
-1. In the morning, drain and rinse your beans
+1. In the morning, drain and rinse your beans.
 1. Pour the beans and the 4 cups of water into slow cooker.
 1. Add chicken broth, salsa, onions, cumin, salt and pepper to the cooker.
 1. Cook on low for 6-8 hours.